CYLIX-V2/Cylix-Demo/docs/index.md

 # Cylix Demo Overview

 Welcome to the **Cylix Demo** site.
-This is a high-level, non-sensitive overview of the Cylix offensive security and AI-driven investigation platform.
+This is a high-level, non-sensitive overview of the Cylix AI-driven cybersecurity and purple-team validation platform.

 This page is designed for:

 - Security leaders (CISO, VP of Security)
 - MSSPs and MDR providers
-- Red / purple team leads and architects
+- Red / blue / purple team leads and architects

 ---

 ## What Cylix Helps You Do

-- **Continuously test your defenses** with offensive simulations and campaigns
+- **Continuously validate your defenses** with campaigns and simulations
 - **Prioritize and investigate threats** with AI copilots and guided workflows
 - **Communicate risk and coverage** clearly to executives and stakeholders

 At a high level, Cylix combines:

-- Offensive testing and adversary simulation
+- Campaign-based control validation and purple teaming
 - Threat-centric dashboards and analytics
 - AI-assisted investigation and reporting